 Feathers have hard quills, down does not.
 A down "cluster" is soft and fluffy and will have many filaments growing in all directions.
 A down cluster looks like this:

 It is chosen for it's luxurious warmth, softness, superior resilience, loft and insulating properties, unmatched by modern synthetic fills.

 Down from geese and ducks is basically very similar.
 However, because geese are larger than ducks, their down clusters can be larger than duck down clusters, resulting in better insulation for comforters and fluffier filling for pillows.

-As mentioned above, feathers have hard quills (the center shaft).
-"Flight" feathers are found on the wing or tail of the bird and will vary greatly in size, from quite small to over a foot long.
+As mentioned above, feathers have quills (the center shaft).
+"Flight" feathers are found on the wings or tail of the bird and will vary greatly in size, from quite small to over a foot long.

-The quills in these feathers are relativly straight and are not very flexible.
+The quills in flight feathers are relatively straight and are not very flexible.
 Flight feathers are often cut up into small pieces and are used as an inexpensive fill for furniture and lower quality "down" bedding.

 White vs. Gray Down

 The color of down does not affect its ability to insulate - in other words, a dark gray down will insulate just as well as a white down of the same size cluster and maturity.

 The larger the down cluster, the higher the fill power rating, which is the number of cubic inches one ounce of down will fill under specific laboratory testing conditions; for example:

 Quality = Comfort & Resilience

 For down comforters: A higher quality, large cluster down, will keep you more comfortable, ie; warmer when it is cold and cooler when it is warm, compared to a lower quality down.
-This can matter when choosing your comforter!
+This can matter when choosing your comforter.

 For down pillows: A higher quality down will result in a fluffier, more resilient pillow, ounce for ounce, compared to a lower quality down.
 This can be an important consideration when choosing a goose down pillow.

-We use only the finest quality down in our comforters & pillows, including a 675 fill, an 850 fill, & an especially mature and dense 800 fill down that, due to it's exceptional "cling" (much like eiderdown) is considered to be the best white goose down in the world.
+We use only the finest quality down in our comforters & pillows, including a 675 fill, an 850 fill Canadian white goose down, & an especially mature and dense 800 fill Polish white goose down that, due to it's exceptional "cling" (much like Eiderdown) is considered to be the best white goose down in the world.

 Density and Cling

 Fill power is important, and it is what everyone focuses on as a measure of quality down because it is relatively easy to measure and quantify.
-But, "density" and "cling" are at least as important when evaluating the highest quality down.
+But "density" and "cling" are at least as important when evaluating the highest quality down.

 Density is an attribute of mature down.
 A mature down cluster with a denser center will insulate better and be more "resilient" compared to an immature down cluster of the same size.

 Cling is found in genuine eiderdown and very mature goose down.
-The Polish White Goose Down found in our Plumeria™ duvets and pillows is exemplary of the finest mature down, with superior attributes of fill power, density and cling.
-Here is a picture that shows this "cling" in action!
+The Polish White Goose Down found in our Plumeria™ duvets and pillows is exemplary of the finest mature goose down, with superior attributes of fill power, density and cling.

 Mature "sticky" Goose Down